-Over the last 25 years, the National Brain Tumor Society (and its two legacy organizations) have funded more than $35 million in brain tumor research grants and awards to hundreds of researchers at various leading institutes in the U.S. and globally in order to find better treatments, and ultimately a cure.
+National Brain Tumor Society has funded more than $38 million in brain tumor research grants and awards to hundreds of researchers at various leading institutes in the U.S. and globally in order to find better treatments, and ultimately a cure.

 - Funded the early research that enabled the development of the poliovirus treatment currently being evaluated in clinical trials by Duke University highlighted on “60 Minutes.”

 - Funded the early research that allowed MD Anderson Cancer Institute scientists to develop an approach that uses a modified version of the common cold virus to attack glioblastoma cells.
 This research strategy is now being evaluated in clinical trials.

 - Seven new brain tumor treatments have the potential to move to phase 3 clinical trials soon and could represent new treatment pathways.

 - Defeat GBM-funded work paves way for non-invasive diagnosis, treatment monitoring, and research such as liquid biopsies and new biomarkers.

 - National Brain Tumor Society advocates led a coalition of pediatric cancer organizations to help pass the Childhood Cancer STAR act into law in 2018.
 This new law (NBTS actually wrote much of the law language) channels increased levels of budget money directly into childhood cancer research initiatives while outlining new processes for tissue collection and analysis that could lead to treatments.

 - 21st Century Cures approved and STAR Act for Childhood Cancer – focused on pediatric cancer research and new tissue acquisition/research/analysis.